What is a technology or IT roadmap?

 Training will spell out the type of guidance necessary for the internal team to support the system for the actual users.
 Training can apply to a new system that is being implemented for the first time or enhancements to a current system already in widespread use.

-Risk factors represent internal and external barriers which may prevent the organization from achieving the goals and milestones noted in the technology plan.
+Risk factors represent internal and external barriers that may prevent the organization from achieving the goals and milestones noted in the technology plan.
 These may include limitations of the technology itself, as well as broader market conditions that present a difficulty for the organization.

 Status reports are an important and necessary part of the technology roadmap to keep everyone informed.
 Delayed implementation of one key system will affect the plans for business units that were depending on it.
 For example, a business wanting to introduce a new partner discount plan for their channel cannot proceed until systems are enhanced to handle the new discounting framework.